ibm-cloud-docs/account/context-restrictions-what-is.md

 To complete rule actions, you must be assigned an IAM policy on the target service.
 To complete network zone actions, you must be assigned an IAM policy on the context-based restrictions service.

 To create a context-based restriction for a service, you must be assigned an IAM policy with the Administrator role the service you are creating a rule against.
-For example, if you want to create a rule to protect a **Key Protect** instance, you must be assigned the Administrator role on the **Key Protect** service and the Viewer role or higher on the  **Context-based restrictions** service.
+For example, if you want to create a rule to protect a **Key Protect** instance, you must be assigned the Administrator role on the **Key Protect** service and the Viewer role or higher on the Context-based restrictions** service.

-The Viewer role on the Context-based restrictions service allows you to add network zones to your rule.
+The Viewer role on the Context-based restrictions service authorizes you to add network zones to your rule.
 {: tip}

 ### Context-based restrictions roles and actions